jayveeabella/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jayvee Abella is a PhD student in computer science at Rice University. ...
+Jayvee Abella is a PhD student in Computer Science at Rice University.
+His advisors are Prof. Lydia Kavraki and Prof. Cecilia Clementi.
+His work focuses mainly on the computational modeling, simulation, and analysis of proteins and their structure and dynamics.
+Jayvee's passion lies in providing informatics and data science solutions to biomedical problems.

-...

-...